VA Disability Appeals in Texas

 Appealing a VA Decision in Texas

-While we always hope for the best, the VA does not always make the correct evaluation of a Veteran’s initial claim.
+While we always hope a Veterans claim will be approved, but the VA does not always make the correct evaluation of a Veteran’s initial claim.
 They receive thousands of claims per month and are given the difficult task of sorting through decades worth of potential evidence.
 When initial claims are denied, or assigned a lower-than-expected rating, or applied to an incorrect effective date, the Veteran has the right to appeal.

 There are several different ways to appeal a ruling based on what you believe the VA’s error was.
 Berry Law helps Veterans cut through the red tape and file high quality evidence-based appeals that have achieved desired results for Veterans for decades.